JeevansSP/genshield-client/README.md

 ## Additional Notes

 - For detailed command usage and troubleshooting, refer to the comprehensive comments in the `install.sh` and `run.sh` scripts.
-- Visit our support page for more help and FAQs about SherLogs setup and operations.
+- Visit our support page for more help and FAQs about genshield setup and operations.

 ## Todo